AntuFTW/DK_DATA_ELT/README.md

 * **SnowCLI**: Needed to run Snowflake commands from the terminal.

 ### 1. Create Snowflake environment and Load data into RAW table
 After setting up SnowCLI and connecting it to your Snowflake account, run the two commands bellow from the root of this repository.
 These set up the Snowflake environment and then load data into an internal Snowflake stage and then copy this data into a RAW data table which is referenced by dbt.
+Note: make sure dbt will create views and tables in the `ANALYTICS` schema that is created.

 `snow sql --connection <name_of_snowflake_connection> --filename snowflake_worksheets/create_environment.sql` -> Sets up the Snowflake role, warehouse, database, schemas and tables.

 `snow sql --connection <name_of_snowflake_connection> --filename snowflake_worksheets/load_raw_data.sql` -> Created an internal stage and uploads the CSV to it.
 It then creates the `RAW_STORE_SALES` table in the `RAW` schema and copies the CSV data to this table.

 ### 2. Download dbt core and set up Python environment (commands are for MacOS)
 Move to the `dbt_transform` directory and create a virtual environment.
-Activate the venv then download the requirements in the `requirements.txt` file.
+Activate the venv, then download the requirements in the `requirements.txt` file.

-`python3 -m venv .venv` -> Creates venv
+- `python3 -m venv .venv` -> Creates venv
-`source .venv/bin/activate` -> Activates venv
+- `source .venv/bin/activate` -> Activates venv
-`pip3 install -r requirements.txt` -> Downloads dependencies in venv
+- `pip3 install -r requirements.txt` -> Downloads dependencies in venv

 ### 3. Run dbt models and generate dbt documentation
-The dbt models created are explained in this read me, but alternatively you can create the documentation and host this locally.
+The dbt models created are explained in this README, but some information is also included in the dbt docs.
+This can also be useful to visualise and interact with the dbt DAG.
 First download dbt package dependencies.
 After this build all the models and if everything runs successfully then tables will materialise in the `ANALYTICS` schema as tables.

-`dbt deps` -> Downloads the dbt packages
+- `dbt deps` -> Downloads the dbt packages
-`dbt build` -> Builds and tests all the dbt models `dbt docs generate` -> Generates documentation
+- `dbt build` -> Builds and tests all the dbt models
+- `dbt docs generate` -> Generates documentation
-`dbt docs serve` -> Serves the documentation on a local web server
+- `dbt docs serve` -> Serves the documentation on a local web server

 ---

 ##  🗄️ Final ERD diagram

-The first part of the project was to understand the input data and the goal of the data modeling. **Table 1** was created to understand the columns in the `RAW` input data.
+The first part of the project was to understand the input data and the goal of the data modeling. **Table 1** was created to understand the columns in the `RAW_STORE_SALES` input data.
 The goal of the final data model is to allow the analytics team to easily query data in a efficient, clean and reliable manner.
 In turn this allows the analytics team to answer questions similar to "Which book titles are the highest-grossing in each store location?".
 This goal clearly aligns with an OLAP (Online Analytics Processing) data model due to the goal of analysis coupled with the fact a massive amount of data will be stored in the model.
+In addition to this OLAP models are faster to develop as they are less normalised that alternatives.

 | **COLUMN NAME** |                     **DESCRIPTION**                     |
 |:----------------|:--------------------------------------------------------|